Atlanta mayor: 'Monster' who killed parkgoer must be caught - NewsBreak

 “Not saying that they’re responsible — I want to be clear about that," Atlanta police Deputy Chief Charles Hampton Jr. said.
 “But we’re hoping they saw something that could further our investigation.”

 Detectives have also gone door-to-door in neighborhoods near the park, asking neighbors and businesses for surveillance footage.
-A $10,000 reward was initially offered for information regarding the slaying, and a member of People for Ethical Treatment of Animals doubled that by putting up an additional $10,000, the animal rights group announced Tuesday.
+A $10,000 reward is being offered for information regarding the slaying.

 Investigators sought help from the FBI almost immediately, said Atlanta Police Chief Rodney Bryant.